National Seafood Chef of the Year Competition Invite, all you need to know about the competition rules, entry, accommodation and travel costs.

 A summary of ingredient costs for each dish, including the method of production for each dish.

-Judging will take place in April 2022 and those teams selected for the regional heats will be notified by telephone and email and given a heat date.
-A maximum of nine teams will then be selected to compete at each regional heat, with three winners going through from each regional heat to attend the Grand Final in June 2022.
+Judging will take place in April 2024 and those teams selected for the regional heats will be notified by telephone and email.
+A maximum of nine teams will then be selected to compete at each regional heat, with three winners going through from each regional heat to attend the Grand Final in June 2024 which provides a total of nine teams to go head to head on Friday 7th June 2024.

 (1 chef and 2 front of house).